-Kate travelled the country, writing to newspapers, holding public meetings and lobbying members of Parliament.
+Sheppard travelled the country, writing to newspapers, holding public meetings and lobbying members of Parliament.
 Opposition was fierce.
 As Wellington resident Henry Wright wrote, women were ‘recommended to go home, look after their children, cook their husbands’ dinners, empty the slops, and generally attend to the domestic affairs for which Nature designed them’; they should give up ‘meddling in masculine concerns of which they are profoundly ignorant’.

-Kate continued to work at home and abroad for women’s rights – from contraception to freedom from the corset.
-She became president of the National Council of Women of New Zealand and editor of The White Ribbon, the first newspaper in New Zealand to be owned, managed and published solely by women.
+Kate Sheppard continued to work at home and abroad for women’s rights – from contraception to freedom from the corset.
+She became president of the National Council of Women of New Zealand (NCW) and editor of The White Ribbon, the first newspaper in New Zealand to be owned, managed and published solely by women.
 In 1909 she was elected honorary vice-president of the International Council of Women.

-Kate outlived two husbands, her only son, and her only grandchild.
+Sheppard outlived two husbands, her only son, and her only grandchild.
 She died on 13 July 1934, a year after the first woman MP, Labour’s Elizabeth McCombs, entered Parliament.